7 Layer Dip Recipe – THE BEST!

 Make it your own

 You could also add different toppings…I adore cilantro so I think that would be a great addition to this dip.
-If you like a little heat, add some sliced jalapenos to the top of this.
+If you like a little heat, sprinkle sliced jalapeños on top of the dip.

 If you’re looking for another great holiday entertaining recipe, everyone always loves this baked Brie recipe with cranberries and bourbon pecans!